 Based on that and Davis' up-and-down work this week at the Senior Bowl, his draft status is hardly a known quantity at this point.

 Davis acknowledges that the past two months have been an incredible ride, even if it's one that didn't go exactly the way he had hoped.

 "The last two months have been life-changing," Davis told Shutdown Corner.
 "Through the whole process, I have stayed humble.
 You go from being on cloud nine in the Alabama game to the rough part of losing [in the BCS championship game].

 "But I am focused on chasing a dream.
 You can never feel like you've done enough to show people what you're capable of.
 One play, or one game, will never do that.
 I know a lot of the work is yet to be done."

 Davis has been working as an outside corner, as he played at Auburn, and though he's willing to play nickel, he feels most confident and comfortable outside.
-He also said that his best work on special teams are on punts more than kickoffs.
+He also said that his best work on special teams actually are on punts more so than kickoffs.

 Although he has left his mark in the hearts of fans in this state, he's focused now on winning over the scouts.

 "I know I have to show even more," Davis said, "and I am confident I can do that."

 Tajh Boyd stands up to criticism